-Atenolol is a beta adrenergic blocker that is used in veterinary medicine to treat supraventricular tachyarrhythmias, premature ventricular contractions (PVC’s), and systemic hypertension.
-Beta blockers improve cardiac performance indirectly by reducing the heart rate; prolonging diastole which allows more time for ventricular and coronary arterial filling.
+Atenolol is a beta adrenergic blocker that is used in veterinary medicine to treat supraventricular tachyarrhythmia, premature ventricular contractions (PVC’s), and systemic hypertension.
+Beta blockers improve cardiac performance indirectly by reducing the heart rate; prolonging diastole, which allows more time for ventricular and coronary arterial filling.

 The bioavailability of atenolol is higher in dogs (80%) and cats (90%) than in humans.
 Atenolol undergoes minimal hepatic metabolism and is eliminated in the urine and to a lesser extent in the feces.

 Dogs: Atenolol is used in dogs to treat arrhythmias, hypertension, obstructive heart disease, subvalvular aortic stenosis, and pulmonic stenosis.
 Atenolol may be used with other drugs, such as calcium channel blockers and ACEI drugs, in the treatment of systemic hypertension.
 When atenolol is used to treat atrial fibrillation in dogs, it is frequently used with digoxin.